KarthikSonti/aws-bigdata-blog/aws-blog-event-driven-batch-analytics/README.md

   ```
   select job_config_id from aggrjobconfiguration where last_exec_status = 'RUNNING';
   ```
+24. Verify that the job configuration "J101" (Vendor transactions posted from the state of "Illinois") is in "RUNNING" state

-24. Connect to the redshift cluster and verify that the data in the tables "vendortranssummary" is populated
+25. Connect to the redshift cluster and verify that the data in the tables "vendortranssummary" is populated for the vendor transactions.

-25. If for any reason a job is failed, execute the below query to find out the impacted files
+26. If for any reason a job is failed, execute the below query to find out the impacted files

   ```
   select t1.job_config_id,t2.file_url,t2.last_validated_timestamp from aggrjobconfiguration t1 join ingestedfilestatus t2 on json_contains(t2.submitted_jobs,json_array(t1.job_config_id))=1 where t1.last_exec_status='FAILED';